-We will continue to vigorously defend the foregoing matters, including but not limited to the Staubus matter, and to explore other options as appropriate in our best interests.
+To the extent unresolved, we will continue to vigorously defend the foregoing matters and to explore other options as appropriate in our best interests, including entering into settlement negotiations and settlements even in circumstances where we believe we have meritorious defenses.
 Similar matters may be brought by others or the foregoing matters may be expanded.
 We are unable to predict the outcome of these matters or to estimate the possible range of any losses that could be incurred.
 Adjustments to our overall liability accrual may be required in the future, which could have a material adverse effect on our business, financial condition, results of operations and cash flows.